ucb-stat133/stat133-fall-2017/labs/lab04-data-frame-basics.md

 -   Who is the player with the maximum rate of two-points per minute?

 -   Who is the player with the maximum rate of one-points (free-throws) per minute?

+-   Create a data frame `gsw` with the name, height, weight of Golden State Warriors (GSW)

+-   Display the data in `gsw` sorted by height in increasing order (hint: see `?sort` and `?order`)

+-   Display the data in gsw by weight in decreasing order (hint: see `?sort` and `?order`)

+-   Display the player name, team, and salary, of the top 5 highest-paid players (hint: see `?sort` and `?order`)

+-   Display the player name, team, and points3, of the top 10 three-point players (hint: see `?sort` and `?order`)

 Group By
 --------